yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 The response instructs *Client App* how to proceed:

+* **Call using HTTP** in order to:

-: Call the native_authorization_endpoint of a *Downstream Authorization Server*:
+  * Invoke a native_authorization_endpoint of a *Downstream Authorization Server*.
+  * Or in case of an error, invoke the redirect_uri of an *Upstream Authorization Server* with an error response.

+Example:

     HTTP/1.1 200 OK
     Content-Type: application/json

     {
-        "deep_link": false,
+        "action": "call",
-        "url": "uri of native authorization request for *Downstream Authorization Server*", }
+        "url": "uri of native authorization request for *Downstream Authorization Server*, or redirect_uri of an *Upstream Authorization Server* with an error response", }

-: Or natively invoke a *User-Interacting App* if present on the device:
+* Natively invoke a *User-Interacting App*, if present on the device:

+Example:

     HTTP/1.1 200 OK
     Content-Type: application/json

     {
-        "deep_link": true,
+        "action": "deep_link",
         "url": "uri of native authorization request handled by *User-Interacting App* if present on the device", }

-### Native Authorization Routing Instructions Response

-*Authorization servers* supporting the *Native App2App profile*, but requiring end-user input to guide request routing, MAY provide a *Routing Instructions Response*.
+* Prompt end-user for input to guide request routing.

 Example prompting end-user for multiple-choice:

     HTTP/1.1 200 OK
-    Content-Type: application/vnd.oauth.app2app.routing+json
+    Content-Type: application/json

     {
+        "action": "prompt",
         "id": "request-identifier-1",
         "logo": "uri or base64-encoded logo of Authorization Server", "userPrompt": {